 Mr. Imad Zahid Nagi joined the Bank (Mauritius Branch) in September 2018.
-His responsibilities comprise contributing towards the strategic planning and decision making of the Bank.
-He is also responsible for financial reporting, budgeting and advising the Country Manager on commercial strategies and financial performance.
+His responsibilities comprised contributing towards the strategic planning and decision making of the Bank.
+He was also responsible for financial reporting, budgeting and advising the Country Manager on commercial strategies and financial performance.

-Mr. Nagi has been associated with the financial banking sector for over eight years and prior to joining HBL, he has worked as the Chief Financial Officer of an asset management company.
+Mr. Nagi had been associated with the financial banking sector for over eight years and prior to joining HBL, he worked as the Chief Financial Officer of an asset management company.
 Before joining as Head of Finance in Mauritius, he was part of the Strategy Division of HBL.
+He resigned from this position on December 13, 2021.
+The Head of Finance role has been taken by the Country Operations Manager.